Stellarium/stellarium/skycultures/chinese_song_dynasty/description.md

 ### Restore Sky Map

-The Royal Observatory of the Song Dynasty conducted several large-scale stellar observations with unprecedented accuracy.
-Among these, the data from 1052 remains the most complete that has been passed down to this day.
-Relying on these extensive observational records, the Song Dynasty also produced two important star maps: the *Xinyixiangfayao Star Map(1088 AD)* and the *Suzhou Star Map(1247 AD)*.
+The Royal Observatory of the Song Dynasty conducted several large-scale stellar observations with remarkable accuracy.
+The data from 1052 AD is the most complete set that survives today.
+Based on these records, two significant star charts were produced: the Xinyixiangfayao Star Map (1088 AD) and the Suzhou Stone Star Map (1247 AD).

-The historian of astronomy, Pan Nai(潘鼐), systematically compiled these astronomical observation data and produced the *Huangyou Star Catalog*.
-By cross-referencing it with the *Xinyixiangfayao Star Map*, he reconstructed most of the constellations from the Song Dynasty in his work *The History of Stellar Observation in China*.
-This is our primary reference for the reconstruction of the Song Dynasty Sky Map.
+The historian of astronomy Pan Nai (潘鼐) systematically compiled this observational data into the *Huangyou Star Catalog*.
+By cross-referencing it with the *Xinyixiangfayao Star Map* in his work *The History of Stellar Observation in China*, he reconstructed most of the Song Dynasty constellations, serving as the primary reference for this project.

-In their work *Roving China Heavens*, Qi Rui(齐锐) and Wan Haoyi(万昊宜) also accomplished the restoration of Song Dynasty asterisms based on the *Suzhou Star Map*, making it another essential reference document.
+In their work *Roving China Heavens*, Qi Rui (齐锐) and Wan Haoyi (万昊宜) also accomplished a restoration based on the *Suzhou Star Map*, making it another essential reference.

-Due to the limitation of observation conditions in Song Dynasty, combined with instruments, circulated errors and other reasons, different scholars restored the sky map is somewhat different.

-Based on the aforementioned works, Stellarium can faithfully reconstruct the Chinese night sky of the 4th year of the Huangyou era (1052 AD) during the Song Dynasty.
+Due to the limitations of observational technology and potential errors in transmission, different scholarly reconstructions may vary slightly.
+Based on the aforementioned works, Stellarium faithfully reconstructs the Chinese night sky of 1052 AD.

 ### Planets

-Great Yang (太阳, Tàiyáng): Refers to the Sun.
-The name originates from the concept of yin and yang, representing the peak of yang energy.
+Great Yang (太阳, Tàiyáng): The Sun.
+In Chinese philosophy, it represents the pinnacle of Yang energy.

-Great Yin (太阴, Tàiyīn): Refers to the Moon.
-The name originates from the concept of yin and yang, representing the peak of yin energy.
+Great Yin (太阴, Tàiyīn): The Moon.
+It represents the pinnacle of Yin energy.

 Division Star (辰星, Chénxīng): Refers to Mercury.
-Since Mercury always moves within 30 degrees on either side of the Sun, the angular unit *辰* was defined accordingly, representing approximately 30 degrees.
-The celestial circle is divided into twelve *辰*.
+Since Mercury always moves within 30 degrees on either side of the Sun, the angular unit *Chen* was defined accordingly, representing approximately 30 degrees.
+The celestial circle is divided into twelve *Chen*.
 Hence, Mercury came to be called the *Division Star*.

-Grand White (太白, Tàibái): Refers to Venus.
+Grand White (太白, Tàibái): Venus.
 It is named for its extremely high brightness and pure white color.

-Spark-Weaver (荧惑, Yínghuò): Refers to Mars.
+Spark-Weaver (荧惑, Yínghuò): Mars.
 It is named for its fiery red color and its erratic, unpredictable orbit.

-Year Star (岁星, Suìxīng): Refers to Jupiter.
-Jupiter completes one orbit around the celestial sphere every twelve years, and the ancients used its position as a standard for marking the years, hence it was called the *Year Star*.
+Year Star (岁星, Suìxīng): Jupiter.
+Jupiter's orbital period of approximately 12 years was used by the ancients to mark the cycle of years, hence its name.

-Stabilizer Star (填星, Zhènxīng): Refers to Saturn.
-It was traditionally said that Saturn takes about 28 years to orbit the celestial sphere, guarding one lunar mansion each year, thus earning this name.
+Stabilizer Star (填星, Zhènxīng): Saturn.
+In traditional theory, Saturn was believed to take about 28 years to orbit the heavens, *guarding* or *filling* one lunar mansion each year.

 ## References